ReneBourdeth/Binary-Converter/README.md

 # How it works / What it does

-This program converts decimal numbers to binary numbers
+This program converts decimal numbers to binary numbers.

-Each digit location in a binary number has a specific value if the digit isn't a zero.
-Once you've determined all of those values, you simply add them together to get the base 10 (decimal) value of the binary number.
+The program converts decimal to binary by descending powers of two to the numbers.

 # More info
 - https://en.wikipedia.org/wiki/Binary_number